kiraheta/line-and-diamond-formations-transitions-via-leader-and-follower-multi-robot-teams/README.md

     "./final 7000"
 6. You'll then see the "Enter 3 waypoints?" prompt on screen
 7. Enter 3 waypoints (-11,0), (0,0) and (10,0)
-8. Program will now run sucessfully
+8. Program will now run successfully